venikman/FPF/FPF-Spec.md

 *Cure:* immutability of that triad post‑use; publish a successor template if the concept changes.

 **A‑8 — Score‑of‑everything.**
-*Smell:* collapsing heterogeneous Values into a single “points” Score without declared ScoreMethod and SCP.
+*Smell:* collapsing heterogeneous Values into a single “points” Score without declared ScoringMethod and SCP.
-*Cure:* retain the Value on its Scale; add an explicit ScoreMethod and SCP only when there is a justified need for a Score.
+*Cure:* retain the Value on its Scale; add an explicit ScoringMethod and SCP only when there is a justified need for a Score.

 ### C.16:11 - Cross‑Domain Vignettes *(Informative, transdisciplinary)*